wvandaal/PwrSlide/README.md

 </pwr-deck>
 ```

-Check out the [Themeing Guide](./theme/README.md) for a detailed walkthrough.
+Check out the [Theming Guide](./theme/README.md) for a detailed walkthrough.

 ## Components
 ### PwrBase
 The PwrBase constructor is one of two super-classes implemented to provide utility methods to the PwrSlide core components (i.e. [PwrDeck](#pwrdeck), [PwrSlide](#pwrslide), and [PwrPiece](#pwrpiece)).
-All other elements extend the PwrBase constructor, so any methods or attributes added to this element will be usuable in all other PwrSlide components.
+All other elements extend the PwrBase constructor, so any methods or attributes added to this element will be usable in all other PwrSlide components.

 #### Attributes
 *None*